 Up-to-date XML sitemaps are valuable tools for SEO rankings.
-They help search engine crawlers in finding and indexing a website’s content faster, which tells them how a website is structured and how you should prioritize pages.
+They help search engine crawlers in finding and index a website’s content faster, which tells them how a website is structured and how you should prioritize pages.

 A sitemap should not be static.
 It should be manually updated to reflect the redesigned website.
 If it is not, Google and other search engines may not be able to comprehensively and quickly crawl the site.

 They do not check sitemaps on every crawl.
 Sitemaps are crawled the first time search engines encounter them or when there is an alert that a sitemap has changed.
 Immediately after completing a redesign, submit an up-to-date sitemap to Google Search Console and other search engines where the website appears.